Corkscrews/responsive_builder/README.md

 ## Contribution

 1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
+2. Create your feature branch: `git checkout -b feature/newFeature`
 3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+4. Push to the branch: `git push origin feature/newFeature`
 5. Submit a pull request.